-28. Changes and adoption of financial reporting standards
+27. Changes and adoption of financial reporting standards

-For the current reporting year the following new or revised Singapore Financial Reporting Standards were adopted.
-The new or revised standards did not require material modification of the measurement methods or the presentation in the financial statements.
+For the current reporting year new or revised Singapore Financial Reporting Standards and the related Interpretations to FRS ("INT FRS") were issued by the Singapore Accounting Standards Council.
+Those applicable to the reporting entity are listed below.
+These applicable new or revised standards did not require material modification of the measurement methods or the presentation in the financial statements.